This game has a prototype article

-The cover of an indecent magazine featuring Harvester's lead female, Stephanie.
+The cover of an indecent magazine featuring the game's lead female, Stephanie.
 Likely part of a scrapped (or joke) dirty magazine item, as this image is located alongside other examinable documents.
 There also exists an inventory icon for this magazine.

 Early Game Over Screen

-The early bitmap above is notable for containing a high quality digitized frame of Steve (the player character) which is not seen during gameplay.
+The early bitmap is notable for containing a high-quality digitized frame of Steve (the player character) which is not seen during gameplay.

 Early Help Screen

-Two very basic help screens (HELP1.BM and HELP2.BM) are leftover from an earlier version identified by the header as "0.3a."
+Two very basic help screens (HELP1.BM and HELP2.BM) left over from an earlier version identified by the header as "0.3a".